 - b) Project Management.
 Establishment and maintenance of a Project Implementation Unit (PIU) to support the implementation of the PRIME Project.
-In addition, this includes operating costs for PRIME-related travel and communications costs. - c) Road Safety Program.
+In addition, this includes operating costs for PRIME-related travel and communications costs.
+The PIU has been established and is operational (November, 2021).
+The PRIME PIU will also be responsible for the SCORE project once approved. - c) Road Safety Program.
 Provision of technical assistance activities to improve road safety. - d) Capacity Building Initiatives.
 Assess current preventive maintenance techniques and industry capacity.
 Provide technical trainings to sector agencies and local consultants and contractors to better operate and regulate a more climate resilient road network. - e) Gender-informed Driver Licensing Pilot.
 A pilot program to study and implement activities that address gaps in the possession of a driver's license. - f) Emerging Priority Issues.
 Providing technical assistance to strengthen the Recipient's capacity to address emerging priority issues that could have an impact on the Recipient's ability to manage a climate resilient road network.

-Environmental and social instruments outlined in Section 1.2.3 (e.g. RF, ESMF, LMP, SEP and ESCP), provide the methods to manage the environmental and social risks relating to the technical advisory services that will be funded under this component.
+Environmental and social instruments outlined in Section 1.2.3 (e.g. ESMF, LMP, SEP and ESCP), provide the methods to manage the environmental and social risks relating to the technical advisory services that will be funded under this component.
 These instruments are relevant for all activities under each Component.
-Environmental and social instruments specifically relevant to Component 3 include the ESCP, SEP and LMP.
+Environmental and social instruments specifically relevant to Component 3 include the ESMF, ESCP, SEP and LMP.